Skip to main content

 WETHEREL HOME

-The Wetherel home in Contentment Island has Nantucket-style cedar siding installation and sits in a landscaped, park-like setting.
+The Wetherel home in Contentment Island has Nantucket-style cedar siding and sits in a landscaped, park-like setting.
 Bob and Pat Wetherel’s 8,800-square-foot home has many interesting features reflecting 1920s style: medallion ceilings, antique light fixtures, retro tile work, dark wood trim, brick under foot from Roanoke streets and antique doors from old homes in Covington, Roanoke, and Boston.
 Many porches, with lovely views of the lake, adorn the rear exterior of the four-bedroom home.
 Three fireplaces—one, double sided—and a theater room are other special features of this special home.

 MUNN HOME